norbibi/Golem_SST/README.md

 # Golem SST

 This application allows you to converse in our native language with someone speaking another language.
-It works with the usual chat tools (Dicord, Teams, Duo, etc.).
+It runs on Golem Network with GPU providers and works with the usual chat tools (Dicord, Teams, Duo, etc.).
 To do this, it presents the Golem Microphone and Golem_Speaker audio inputs/outputs to configure in the chat application.

 <p>